-2) Scheduled attendance is defined as the hours per week/month the student has contracted for on his/her enrollment agreement (contract).
-For example, a student scheduled to complete 30 hours per week would have to maintain an average weekly attendance of at least 25.5 hours per week $(0.85 \times 30 = 25.5)$.
+Scheduled attendance is defined as the hours per week/month the student has contracted for on his/her enrollment agreement (contract).
+For example, a student scheduled to complete 30 hours per week would have to maintain an average weekly attendance of at least 25.5 hours per week (0.85 x 30 = 25.5).

-In order for a student to complete their course in 1.18 times the enrollment scheduled, they must maintain at a minimum an average of 85% of their scheduled enrollment per week/month.
+The maximum time frame for a student to maintain Satisfactory Academic Progress is 118% of their scheduled enrollment.
+In order to complete within the maximum time frame, a student must maintain at a minimum an average of 85% of their scheduled enrollment.